 The Company also holds a 100% interest in the Sarfartoq Rare Earth Project.
 Further development of the Sarfartoq Project is dependent upon the improvement in world market prices for rare earths.
-In December 2015, the Greenland government granted an exploration holiday of two years to the Sarfartoq Exploration License, which hosts the rare-earth project.
-As a result, Hudson will be able to carry accrued work commitments beyond the current December 2017 license renewal date.
+In December 2015, the Greenland government granted the Company a 2-year exploration commitment holiday.
+In December 2017, the Greenland government extended the exploration commitment holiday for an additional year.
+As a result, the Company will be able to carry accrued work commitments beyond the current December 2017 license renewal date with credits available until December 31, 2020.
+In December 2017, Hudson applied to extend the license for an additional 3-year period.